Overview of the Professional Education Unit (MAT and MEd)

 Chair, Dr. Virginia (Jennie) Pilato

-Director of Assessment and NCATE Coordinator, Dr. Datta Kaur Khalsa
+Associate Chair and Director of Assessment, Dr. Datta Kaur Khalsa

 Academic Coordinator, Ms. Deena Britt